taliweiss/tw-intro-to-lab-automation-project-requirements/Project8-communication-with-the-computer/README.md

 8. The script should include comments explaining the functionality of each part of the code.
 9. The script should be written in a clean, organized, and efficient manner following good programming practices.

+## Results ##
+Paste a screenshot of the GUI here:

+Paste a screenshot of the logic analyzer here that presents the time the LED is ON when pressing the button.